eddiebrunson/Reactjs_Notes/reactjsnotes.md

 There are two ways to use setState:

-1. by passing setState a function, the function will be passed the previous state as its first arguement.
+1. by passing setState a function, the function will be passed the previous state as its first argument.
    * the object returned from this function will be merged with the current state to form the new state of the component.

 **function**